ShareChat valued at $2.1 billion in $502 million fundraise – TechCrunch

 The Indian social network said it has raised $502 million in a new financing round — Series E — led by Tiger Global that valued ShareChat at $2.1 billion, up from about $650 million last year.
 Snap and existing investors Twitter and Lightspeed Venture Partners also participated in the round, said ShareChat, which has raised about $765 million to date.

-The six-year-old startup began engaging with investors for new funds about 10 months ago, and explored a full buy out deal with Twitter, which didn’t materialize, TechCrunch reported earlier.
+The six-year-old startup began engaging with investors for new funds about 10 months ago, and explored a full buy-out deal with Twitter, which didn’t materialize, TechCrunch reported earlier.

-ShareChat, which claims to have over 160 million users, offers its social network app in 15 Indian languages and has a large following in small Indian cities and towns, or what venture capitalist Sajith Pai of Blume Ventures refer as “India 2.”
+ShareChat, which claims to have more than 160 million users, offers its social network app in 15 Indian languages and has a large following in small Indian cities and towns, or what venture capitalist Sajith Pai of Blume Ventures refers to as “India 2.”
 Very few players in the Indian startup ecosystem have a reach to this segment of this population, which thanks to users from even smaller towns and villages — called “India 3” — getting online has expanded in recent years.

 Last year, the Bangalore-based startup launched Moj — a short-form video app that it says has already amassed over 80 million monthly active users — to fill the void left after New Delhi banned TikTok, which counted India as its biggest international market prior to being blocked.
 Snap inked a deal with ShareChat to integrate its Camera Kit into the Indian short-video app earlier this year.
 (Thursday’s deal is Snap’s first investment in an Indian startup.)

-Moj competes with a handful of players including Times Internet’s MX TakaTak, which currently leads the market with over 100 million monthly active users, and Glance’s Roposo and DailyHunt’s Josh — both of which received funding from Google late last year.
+Moj competes with a handful of players, including Times Internet’s MX TakaTak, as well as Glance’s Roposo and DailyHunt’s Josh — both of which received funding from Google late last year.
 The search giant was also in talks to invest in ShareChat late last year, TechCrunch reported earlier.

 “When we saw a large vacuum emerge on June 29 with a lot of short-video apps exiting the market — we knew this opportunity was for us.
 There were millions of short-video creators already trained for creating that content supply.
 The real game was therefore going to be on building the most relevant feed for the user and we were the only Indian company that had built a world-class feed recommendation system for short-form content,” wrote Ankush Sachdeva, co-founder and chief executive of ShareChat in a blog post.
 “We built the app in 30 hours.
 Scaled it to 120mn MAUs in 9 months.”